 Step 3: Become a High School Strength & Conditioning Specialist

-Once you’ve passed your exam and cleared our background screen, you can officially call yourself a High School Strength & Conditioning Specialist.
+Once you’ve passed your exam, you can officially call yourself a High School Strength & Conditioning Specialist.

 You will be awarded a certificate of completion and an emblem to use in your marketing that clearly shows you are an expert in high school strength and conditioning.

 Your High School Strength & Conditioning Specialist Curriculum